LiaScript/docs/README.md

 they are equal the quiz will be labelled as solved.
-For different reasons it might  be necessary to clean up the input, in order to deal with different types of spelling, uppercase and lowercase, etc. Fort this purpose scripts can be associated to a quiz, see therefor section
+For different reasons it might  be necessary to clean up the input, in order to deal with different types of spelling, uppercase and lowercase, etc. Fort this purpose scripts can be associated to a quiz, see therefore section
 [Quizzes and Scripting](#Quizzes-and-Scripting).